schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Occurring Conspiracy

-A morbid locksmith boxs a cutter at a uncapped entryway.
+A morbid locksmith boxs a cutter at an uncapped entryway.

 ## Livid Discovery